open-contracting/standard-development-handbook/docs/deployment.md

 ## 3. Make validation schema

-The 'versioned-release-validation-schema.json' file exists for validation of versioned releases.
+The _versioned-release-validation-schema.json_ file exists for validation of versioned releases.
 It is currently programatically generated from the latest version of the schema and committed to the repository.

 To run this script:

-1. Update 'standard/schema/make_validation_schema.py' to refer to the correct version number (Line 94)
+1. Update _standard/schema/make_validation_schema.py_ to refer to the correct version number (Line 94)
 2. Run make_validation_schema.py

-Then commit the updated 'versioned-release-validation-schema.json' file to the repository.
+Then commit the updated _versioned-release-validation-schema.json_ file to the repository.

 ## 4. Push and pull updated translations